What You Should Know About the Coronavirus (And How It's Affecting Mental Health)

 Mental Health Concerns Surrounding the Coronavirus Outbreak

 If you're concerned about the coronavirus, the most important thing you can do for your mental health is to remain calm.
-If you're taking any medications, talk to your doctor or medical care provider about how you can access your medication in the event of an unexpected change to the status of COVID-19.
+If you're taking any medications, talk to your doctor or medical care provider about how you can your medication in the event of an unexpected change to the status of COVID-19.

 Get Support Online